Donations to the Library - Blue Book House Project

 Singing, reading, or sharing books exposes children to a richer vocabulary and a broader base of ideas than everyday speech.
 Even though they may not be actually reading, the young child is hearing unusual words and beginning to understand the flow of sentences.

-For more information about the program, and where to find a Blue Book House, visit Read to Me, Tucson!
+Visit Make Way for Books for more information about the program and where to find a Blue Book House.